fleure/kentpet/README.md

 !defaultpet number
 ```

+Use !pethelp for a full list of all module commands.

 ##Admin

 Kentpet comes with an admin module that lets you tweak the game or pets, or be a power hungry monster.
 You will have to open a mongo shell and add users to the "admins" collection manually, like so: